0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 ## Saturday:

 I ordered a shelving unit on wheels this week from [Amazon](https://amzn.to/2HMZqCW) to deal with the space issues in my kitchen, and I can't wait to use it!

+I felt hungry not long after waking up today, so I decided to eat a big breakfast.
+340 g of my chickpea curry and 175 g of rice adds up to 630 calories, but omg it was worth it.
+I'm writing this in the afternoon and I still feel full!